When will Aquaman 2 be released?

 What will Aquaman 2 be about?

 It’ll almost certainly see Black Manta demanding vengeance for Aquaman’s transgressions in the opening minutes of the first film (not to mention the rest).
-We only saw an origin story of the classic villain, so his second outing is the logical time to unleash his full potential as Aquaman’s arch-nemesis with more than 50 years-worth of comics history to look to for inspiration.
+In the first film we only saw an origin story of the classic villain, so his second outing is the logical time to unleash his full potential as Aquaman’s arch-nemesis with more than 50 years-worth of comics history to look to for inspiration.

+“I can tell you that [James Wan’s] concepts for Aquaman 2 are pushing it even further,” teased Wilson.

+“Of course, I want to know everything, but I also have a great respect for him and the process to know that I’m OK staying out of it until it’s late in the game.
+Sometimes, there’s so much information that I don’t ask because I don’t want to know, and I don’t want him to go, ‘I can’t tell you that yet.’

 Read more: